- Early Sewers

 In April 1880 Mr Alison wrote to other towns for guidance on sewerage treatment and visited some including Bradford, Leeds and Nottingham.
 His findings were reported to the Council in February 1885 and the Rivers Committee started to look for land that could be used for the sewerage works.

 On 17th May 1886 the City Surveyor presented his plans for the proposed Main Drainage Scheme.
 It roughly followed the previous plan by Messrs.
 Bateman and Lynde but abandoned the flood prevention tunnel and added in the districts of Bradford, Harpurhey and Rusholme.
 This had a total drainage area of 5,934 acres at a cost of £412,081.

 Several civil engineers were invited to advise on both the construction and cost of the scheme.
 Mr John Bailey Denton was taken on and he proposed several improvements in 1887.
 Suggestions such as provisions for a larger population and higher rainfall were deprioritised in favour of removing a pumping station at Hunt's Bank to allow for a fully gravity based system.
-The engineer recommended an iron box to carry the sewer across the G Interceptor across the River Irk just before it met with the Irwell.
+The engineer recommended an iron box to carry the G Interceptor across the River Irk just before it met with the Irwell.
 Also suggested were self acting flaps on overflow outfalls to prevent river water entering the sewer in flood and modifications to the land at Davyhulme.

 The Rivers Committee presented the modified scheme to the Council in April 1887 at an estimated cost of £500,000, it was approved and a public inquiry was held in September 1888.
 Stretford was incorporated in the scheme by agreement in December 1888.
 The sewage of 1636 acres of the district's land would be taken and the Stretford local authority would contribute to the cost of constructing the sewers and pay a yearly fee for treatment.